-Anterior hip replacement surgery is a minimally-invasive technique that accesses the hip from the front, sparing the major muscles so tissue damage is minimized and recovery occurs more quickly and with much less discomfort.
+Anterior hip replacement surgery is a minimally-invasive technique that accesses the hip from the front, sparing the major muscles.
+Thus, minimizing tissue damage and recovery occurs more quickly and with much less discomfort.

-The socket is cleaned of debris and the surface is smoothed to enable the socket portion of the artificial joint to fit firmly and securely.
-Once the socket portion is in place, a durable liner is inserted to help facilitate joint movement.
+The socket portion of the artificial joint needs to fit firmly and securely, so, it is necessary to clean the socket and smooth its surface.
+Once the socket portion is in place, it is time to insert a durable liner to help facilitate joint movement.

-After the acetabulum portion of the joint is in place, the end of the femur is prepared.
-The femur portion of the artificial joint comprises a stem that is carefully inserted into the femur and a head component, which makes contact with the hip socket.
+They will then prepare the end of the femur after the acetabulum portion of the joint is in place.
+The femur portion of the artificial joint comprises a stem which they will insert into the femur and a head component, which makes contact with the hip socket.

-The placement of all the components is carefully evaluated before the incision is closed an covered with a sterile dressing.
-Before being discharged, you’ll be given complete instructions for post-op care, including information about physical therapy to help you learn to use your new joint as well as helpful guidelines to help ensure optimal joint function.
+After a careful evaluation of the placement of all the components comes closing the incision then putting a sterile dressing.
+They will give you complete instructions for post-op care, including information about physical therapy before the discharge.
+That will help you learn to use your new joint as well as helpful guidelines to ensure optimal joint function.

 Potential benefits of anterior hip replacement compared to the traditional hip replacement surgery, may include the following:

 - Less blood loss

 - Shorter surgical time

 - Less post-operative restrictions